 The Biennale’s main exhibition is curated by an international head curator, who draws up the overall theme of the Biennale and selects the artists participating in the main exhibition.
 The main exhibition takes place in the Biennale’s Central Pavilion and in the Arsenale, and old military complex.
-In 2015, the head curator of the Venice Biennale is Okwui Enwezo with the exhibition titled All the World’s Futures.
+In 2017 the head curator of the Venice Biennale is the French art historian Christine Macel with the exhibition titled VIVA ARTE VIVA.
 In addition to the main exhibition, the Biennale is composed of a large number of national pavilions, which are located in and around the Giardini di Castello park.

 Over the years the Venice Biennale has inspired an ever-growing number of art biennales of different scale worldwide.
 However, despite the increased competition, the Venice Biennale has managed to maintain its status as one of the most significant international events in the field of contemporary art.
 You can read more about the main exhibition and the various venues on the Biennale’s official website via the link on the right.